alexandrehassan/RiskProject/README.md

 - If the user **"state"**, the state of the map will be printed.
 - If the user types **"help"**, they will receive assistance and information regarding the different command words.

--To end the game, close the command prompt.
+- To end the game, close the command prompt.
 There is no end game command.

 ####Known Issues